yunghanjeong/nyc-mhtn-ds-091420-lectures/Phase_2/KC_house_bakeoff/README.md

-# Kings County Housing Bake-off:
+# Kings County Housing Bake-off

 For many machine learning projects, the goal is to create a model that best predicts the target variable on unseen data.
 In order to develop a model, we have a general process, but there is a lot of flexibility within this process.
 Even when working with the same data, people can produce different models by engineering different features, or by selecting certain features to include in the models. **There is no one correct way to create a model**.

 For Phase 2, you will be creating a model that will **predict the prices of homes** sold in the Seattle, WA area.
-For this project there will be **three deliverables**:
+For this project there will be **3 deliverables**:

 - a Github repo for this project
 - a notebook showing your final modeling process